USDA Construction Loan to Buy Land | Requirements 2026

 Check your construction loan eligibility.
 Start here

-Yes.
-The USDA offers a combination construction-to-permanent loan, also called a single-close loan.
+Yes, the USDA offers a combination construction-to-permanent loan, also called a single-close loan.
 This loan combines financing for the lot, new construction, and a fixed-rate mortgage into a single loan.

-Yes.
-The USDA Rural Housing Site Loan can be used to purchase land on which you’ll construct a single-family home.
+Yes, the USDA Rural Housing Site Loan can be used to purchase land on which you’ll construct a single-family home.
 USDA land loans are only available to low- and moderate-income families.
 The maximum allowable income is 115% of the borrower’s area median income (AMI).

 Richie Duncan with Nationwide Home Loans Group explains that a USDA construction loan offers 100 percent financing with no down payment required, so long as you are well-qualified for credit and meet income and other requirements.